-Plot: It’s Sakura’s school Athletic Festival, one of Sakura’s favorite days in the school year.
-However, things get complicated when not only does Tomoyo’s mom show up and reveals that she has a rocky past with Sakura’s dad, but strange flower petals start falling from the sky and burying the schoolyard.
-Is this the work of a clow card?
+Plot: It’s Sakura’s school athletic festival, one of Sakura’s favorite days in the school year.
+However, things get complicated when not only does Tomoyo’s mom show up and reveal that she has a rocky past with Sakura’s dad, but strange flower petals start falling from the sky and burying the schoolyard.
+Is this the work of a Clow card?

 A shot of the scoreboard is removed.

 In the first scene we have Sakura explaining in inner monologue that it’s her school’s athletic festival today.
 Most students dislike the athletic festival, but she loves it.
 In the dub, there’s no inner or regular dialogue whatsoever.

 Originally, the parent-only race that Yukito mentions is a 100 meter race.
 The dub changes it to 400 because…Nelvana hates parents and wants to torture them by making them run 300 more meters?

 Yukito asks Sakura if she’s going to be participating in the cheerleading event.
 She says yes, and Yukito holds up his camera and says he’ll take lots of pictures…..which, I admit, is kinda creepy.
 I know she’s his best friend’s sister and her friend to a degree, but he’s not related to her…she’s a kid….Yukito, unless you’re taking those pictures for Toya or her dad, please put the camera down.